pablodecm/paper-inferno/paper/appendices.md

 # Sufficient Statistics for Mixture Models  {#sec:sufficiency}

-Let us consider the general problem of inference for two-component mixture problem, which is very common in scientific disciplines such as High Energy Physics.
+Let us consider the general problem of inference for a two-component mixture problem, which is very common in scientific disciplines such as High Energy Physics.
 While their functional form will not be explicitly specified to keep